htrgouvea/research/_pages/projects.md

 ## Research projects

-During my research, I developed some projects in order to solve some recurring problems or validate a theory discovered and on this page, you can check out some of these currently open source projects:
+I developed some projects in order to solve some recurring problems or validate a theory discovered and on this page, you can check out some of these currently open source projects:

 ### [Nipe:](https://github.com/htrgouvea/nipe) an engine to make Tor Network your default gateway